What is the Software Supply Chain — and how do I secure it?

 Zaid Al Hamami

-In a previous blog article, we described the modern software supply chain.
-In a nutshell, this is everything from the developer, their laptop, your source code management system, the continuous integration machinery, all the 3rd party open source software used, the generated deployable artifacts (docker images for example), the repository where those images are stored, all the way through the continuous deployment system (if present) that orchestrates those images as they are deployed to the production environment.
+In a previous blog article, we described the modern software supply chain development process.
+This encompasses everything from the developer’s tools, source code management systems, continuous integration machinery, all third-party open source software used, and the generated deployable artifacts (e.g., Docker images).
+It extends all the way to the deployment systems that orchestrate these images as they are moved into the production environment.

 Each of these layers has its own nuanced security body of knowledge, potential for security weaknesses, and resultant set of security controls to check for and address said weaknesses.
 For example: